How to reach Venice cruise terminal hassle free

 costa cruiseline, stazione marittima, venice cruise terminal

-TAXI- Venice taxi takes you straight from the Marco Polo airport to the central square of the Port of Venice.
+2. TAXI - Venice taxi takes you straight from the Marco Polo airport (the primary option for most inernational flights) to the central square of Stazione Marittima Port of Venice.
 It is relatively inexpensive and it's easy and hassle free.
-Best choice in case you need to get there quick!
-Expect to pay €30-40.
-It’s a 20 minute ride.

 how much is taxi from venice cruise terminal

-LAND BUS - you can easily get from Marco Polo airport to Piazzale Roma (the transportation hub and the last point cars can reach before historic Venice).
-From there it's fairly easy to reach Venice cruise terminal.
+From there it's fairly easy to reach Venice cruise terminal using the People Mover.
 Although it involves splitting your trip in 2 parts, it can save you some money if you're cruising on a budget.

 There are 2 options with the land buses:

-• An orange ACTV bus also links the airport with Piazzale Roma but it’s more like a regular public bus.
+• The orange ACTV bus also links the airport with Piazzale Roma but it’s more like a regular public bus.
 Although cheaper, it does not have luggage compartments.
 If you do have a few bags, you will have to take them with you on the bus.
-Bus #5 to Piazzale Roma departs from the far left of the airport exit.
-Make sure you stay on the bus until the very last stop as the bus will stop a number of times on the way.

 Once at Piazzale Roma, you still have to get to the Stazione Marittima.
+How?
 Scroll down for more information on how to get to Venice Cruise terminal from Piazzale Roma.

 costa cruiseline, stazione marittima, venice cruise terminal